 It’s funny the events in life that you remember.
 Here was a seemingly inconsequential exchange one summer afternoon, but the effect it had on the course of my life is unmistakeable.
 I was working at a summer camp when I was 16 and was standing in line for lunch with my friend Mike.
 To this point in my life it would be a fair assessment to say I had dubious tastes in music.
 I had recently been on a prep school induced binge of hip hop (yeah I’m not sure I get it either) and it was this interaction that completely changed music for me.

-So there were are standing in line, and Mike says to me, “Tavvy, dude, you’ve gotta listen to this cd.
+So there were are standing in line for lunch, and Mike says to me, “Tavvy, dude, you’ve gotta listen to this cd.
 It’s gonna change your life.”
 He handed me his copy of The Sky Is Crying by Stevie Ray Vaughan, promptly reminding me that he was going to want it back.
 Not knowing what to expect, I put it in my CD player when I get home and was immediately hooked.
 It was this album full of soul, emotion, and blistering guitar solos that opened my eyes and ears, and had me listening to and thinking about music in a way I never had before.
 It was Stevie Ray that introduced me to the music of John Lee Hooker, Elmore James, Eric Clapton, B.B.
 King, Albert King, Jimi Hendrix, and later Led Zeppelin and Pink Floyd, just to name a few.

 Growing up in my house, music was pretty important.
 My mom had, and still has a pretty eclectic taste in music.
 She listened to anything from jazz to, for some inexplicable reason, Def Leppard, and my dad loved classical.
 I remember his seemingly endless stacks of CDs of varying symphonies and concertos, and mom’s jazz and rock albums (including Pyromania on vinyl.
 Vinyl!
 Way to represent.).
 I can only imagine their fear and frustration when, in the eighth grade, I brought home the liner notes from a Public Enemy CD to have them read before I could buy it.
 In my defense, it was a great album.